QuantEcon/lecture-source-jl/rst_files/data_statistical_packages.rst

 Overview
 ============

-This lecture explores some of the key packages for working with data and statistics in Julia
+This lecture explores some of the key packages for working with data and doing statistics in Julia

+In particular, we will examine the ``DataFrame`` object in detail (i.e., construction, manipulation, querying, visualization, and nuances like missing data)

 While Julia is not an ideal language for pure cookie-cutter statistical analysis, it has many useful packages to provide those tools as part of a more general solution

+Examples include ``GLM.jl`` and ``FixedEffectModels.jl``, which we discuss

 This list is not exhaustive, and others can be found in organizations such as `JuliaStats <https://github.com/JuliaStats>`_, `JuliaData <https://github.com/JuliaData/>`_, and  `QueryVerse <https://github.com/queryverse>`_